trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-2.md

 - Search for the offer based on the `token_id` or return an error if it does not exist
 - Check that the amount sent by the buyer is greater than the offer price.
 If it is ok, transfer the offer price to the seller and transfer the NFT to the buyer
-- Remove the offer as it has been executed
+- Remove the offer from the storage

 ### Step 4: Compile and deploy

-Smart contract implementation of this second training is finished, let's deploy to ghostnet.
+Now that the smart contract is updated with buy and sell features, let's deploy it to ghostnet.

 ```bash
 TAQ_LIGO_IMAGE=ligolang/ligo:1.0.0 taq compile nft.jsligo